-- Procurement of contracts for £5,000 and over shall be carried out through the Electronic Tendering Portal. - Pre-Procurement approval is required from the Chief Finance Officer - Procurement at this level has two options. - Option 1 Seek a minimum of three written quotations. - Option 2 Advertise the opportunity on Find a Tender and Contracts Finder.
-This process will be conducted through the Open, Restricted or Reserved Procedure. - Quotations must be based on a Request for Quotation (RFQ) document including a written specification with Terms and Conditions. - The Service will be responsible for updating the contract in the management depository through the term of the contract. - The requirement for the form of contract will be a properly completed official West Lindsey District Council order raised through the Financial Management System Purchasing Module and a formal contract document signed by both parties. - Awarded contracts over £25,000 shall have an award notice published on Contracts Finder within 30 days of sign off of contract documentation by both parties.
+- Quotations must be based on a Request for Quotation (RFQ) document including a written specification with Terms and Conditions. - The Service will be responsible for updating the contract in the management depository through the term of the contract. - The requirement for the form of contract will be a properly completed official West Lindsey District Council order raised through the Financial Management System Purchasing Module and a formal contract document signed by both parties. - Awarded contracts over £25,000 shall have an award notice published on Contracts Finder within 30 days of sign off of contract documentation by both parties.

-Contracts from £75,001 up to the EU Threshold
+Contracts from £75,001 up to the FTS EU Threshold

-- Procurement of contracts for £5,000 and over must be carried out through the Electronic Tendering Portal. - Pre-Procurement approval is required from the Management Team. - Procurement at this level has two options. - Option 1 Seek a minimum of four written quotations. - Option 2 Advertise the opportunity on Find a Tender and Contracts Finder.
+- Procurement of contracts for £5,000 and over must be carried out through the Electronic Tendering Portal. - Pre-Procurement approval is required from the Management Team. - Procurement at this level has two options. - · Option 1 Seek a minimum of four written quotations. - Option 2 Advertise the opportunity on Find a Tender and Contracts Finder.
 This process will be conducted through the Open, Restricted or Reserved Procedure. - Tenders over £75,000 should be coordinated by Procurement Lincolnshire, with all tender documentation issued electronically by and returned to the relevant officer as advised by Procurement Lincolnshire. - The requirement for the form of contract will be a properly completed official West Lindsey District Council order raised through the Financial Management System Purchasing Module and a formal contract document signed by both parties. - Awarded contracts over £25,000 shall have an award notice published on Contracts Finder within 30 days of sign off of contract documentation by both parties.

-8.2 REQUEST FOR QUOTATIONS (RFQ'S)
+8.2 Request for Quotations (RFQs)